 This will be published one or more times during each month and one line of space, given free, to every person sending the name, phase, and address.
 If more space be desired, it can be had in the Medium's Advertising Column, at nominal rates.
-It should be understood that the JOURNAL in the publication of this directory assumes thereby nothing on the part of these named below as to ability, integrity or development but any information in our possession will be chestfullycommunicated on application, personally or by letter.
-The name of any person found negligent, in advising us of corrections which should be made, will be summarily dropped; all are invited to make use of this column, who appreclate its value.
+It should be understood that the Journal in the publication of this directory assumes thereby nothing on part of those named below as to ability, integrity or development but any information in our will be cheerfully communicated on application, personally or by letter.
+The name of any person found negligent, in advising us of corrections which should be made, will be summarily dropped; all are invited to make use of this column, who ap